 At that time, Cozzens began discerning with the presbyterate and laity about the needs of the diocese.
 Cozzens knew that he had some retirements coming up, the next ordination class still a few years out, and that parish mergers wouldn’t work given the land size of the diocese.
 The Diocese of Crookston has 66 parishes spread out across more than 17,000 square miles.

-Then, during the summer of 2023, Cozzens spoke with the diocese’s Priests Personnel Board, and with their encouragement reached out to Hebda to see if he’d consider loaning the diocese a small number of priests from the Companions of Christ – a fraternity of diocesan priests and seminarians of which Cozzens in a founding member.
+Then, during the summer of 2023, Cozzens spoke with the diocese’s Priests Personnel Board, and with their encouragement reached out to Hebda to see if he’d consider loaning the diocese a small number of priests from the Companions of Christ – a fraternity of diocesan priests and seminarians of which Cozzens is a founding member.

 Hebda said he initially told Cozzens it likely wasn’t feasible, but ultimately agreed.